apple/swift-openapi-generator/Sources/swift-openapi-generator/Documentation.docc/Articles/Useful-OpenAPI-patterns.md

 }
 ```

-This way, with a little bit of manual work, you can still get a lot type safety from an SSE operation being documented in an OpenAPI document.
+This way, with a little bit of manual work, you can still get type safety from an SSE operation being documented in an OpenAPI document.